-Pursuant to various reporting requirements such as reporting on the internal controls over financial reporting, we place significant we included specialized IT auditors in our audit team. emphasis on the information systems and the controls and process around such information systems and the usage of information and applications relevant to financial reporting: from such systems for the purpose of financial reporting by the Management. • Assessing the information systems and the applications that is available in the Company in two CIFCL has information technology applications which are used across various class of transactions in its operations through the automated and IT dependent manual controls that are embedded in them. • The aspects covered in the IT systems General Control audit were (i) User Access Management Hence, our audit procedures have focus on IT systems and controls in them due the pervasive nature and complexity of the IT - to understand the design and the operating environment, operational volume across numerous locations dail and the reliance on automated and IT dependent manual controls Understanding of the changes that were made to the IT landscape during the audit period and assessing changes that have impact on financial reporting; • Performed tests of controls (including over compensatory controls wherever applicable) on the IT Application controls and IT dependent manual controls in the system.
-Wherever applicable, we also assessed through direct sample tests, the information produced from these systems which were relied upon for our audit.
+Pursuant to various reporting requirements such as reporting on In assessing the reliability of electronic data processing, Our audit procedures focused on the IT infrastructure

+- Assessing the information systems and the applications that is available in the Company in two phases: (i) IT General Controls and (ii) Application level embedded controls: - The aspects covered in the IT systems General Control audit were (i) User Access Management (ii) Change Management (iii) Other related ITGCs; - to understand the design and the operating effectiveness of such controls in the system; - Understanding of the changes that were made to the IT landscape during the audit period and assessing changes that have impact on financial reporting: - Performed tests of controls (including over compensatory controls wherever applicable) on the IT Application controls and IT dependent manual controls in the system. - Wherever applicable, we also assessed through direct sample tests, the information produced from these systems which were relied upon for our audit.